Highly Capable

 Deadline to Accept Services for 2024-2025

-• The "Permission to Receive Highly Capable Services" form should be complete on Family Access by March 22nd.
+• The "Permission to Receive Highly Capable Services" form should be complete on Family Access by the end of March.

 School-Based Placement